verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 #### Prometheus configuration

-If you want to create your own Metrics Template, you will need to construct a [Prometheus scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).
+If you want to create your own Metrics Template, you will need to construct a [Prometheus `scrape config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).
-The scrape config uses [Go Templates](https://pkg.go.dev/text/template) to generate config values based on kubernetes resources.
+The `scrape config` uses [Go Templates](https://pkg.go.dev/text/template) to generate configuration values based on Kubernetes resources.
-You are able to reference values in the `workload` and `namespace` definitions for use in the scrape config.
+You can reference values in the `workload` and `namespace` definitions for use in the `scrape config`.
-For example, the default scrape config references the workload namespace field through this reference: `.workload.metadata.namespace`.
+For example, the default `scrape config` references the workload namespace field through this reference: `.workload.metadata.namespace`.
-Do not include the `job_name` field in your scrape config as it will be generated by Verrazzano.
+Do not include the `job_name` field in your `scrape config` as it will be generated by Verrazzano.
-You can reference the default scrape config in the [Metrics Template API]({{< relref "/docs/reference/api/Verrazzano/metricstemplate.md" >}}) for guidance on how to construct a Prometheus scrape config.
+You can reference the `scrapeConfigTemplate` section in the [Metrics Template example]({{< relref "/docs/reference/api/Verrazzano/metricstemplate.md" >}}) for guidance on how to construct a Prometheus `scrape config`.

 ### Metrics server